Easy Strip Rag Quilt

-How Do You Make A Flannel Strip Rag Quilt
+How to Make A Flannel Strip Rag Quilt

 Are you ready to learn how to make a flannel rag quilt?
 Instead of using squares, this simple flannel rag quilt is made with long strips that extend from side-to-side.
 Joining longer flannel strips is what makes this rag quilt quick to cut and easy to sew together.